intuit/PHP-Payments-SDK/Readme.md

 Interceptors are used to intercept requests and response.
 It can be used to log a request/response, creating a retry mechanism if a connection timeout, or handing token expiration cases.

 The default interceptors provided in this SDK are:
- - ConsoleLoggerInterceptor:
+ - StackTraceLoggerInterceptor:
-     Similar to log4j, logging the request/response to a log file.
+     Similar to log4j, logging the stackTrace to a log file.
- - LoggingInterceptor:
+ - RequestResponseLoggerInterceptor:
      log the complete request and response sent/received each time.
 Hide the OAuth 2.0 token.
-The ConsoleLoggerInterceptor     will log everything to one error log, however, loggingInterceptor will record each request in a file, and each response in a file.
+The StackTraceLoggerInterceptor     will log everything to one error log, however, RequestResponseLoggerInterceptor will record each request in a file, and each response in a file.
  - ExceptionOnErrorInterceptor:
      throw an exception if the request failed.